junxit/us-congress-bills-113/metadata.md

 - 2013-10-22 — Introduced in House
 - 2013-10-22 — Introduced in House
 - 2013-10-22 — Referred to the House Committee on Armed Services.
+- 2013-10-28 — Considered under suspension of the rules. (consideration: CR H6778-6780)
+- 2013-10-28 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3304.
+- 2013-10-28 — Mr. Rogers (AL) moved to suspend the rules and pass the bill.
+- 2013-10-28 — On motion to suspend the rules and pass the bill Agreed to by voice vote. (text: CR H6778-6779)
+- 2013-10-28 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by voice vote.(text: CR H6778-6779)